-In today’s business environment, an organization needs to have reliable reporting and analysis of large amounts of data.
-Businesses need their data to be consolidated and integrated for different levels of aggregation, from customer service to partner integration to top-level executive business decisions.
-This is where data warehousing comes in as it makes reporting and analysis easier.
+In today’s business environment, an organization must have reliable reporting and analysis of large amounts of data.
+Businesses need their data collected and integrated for different levels of aggregation, from customer service to partner integration to top-level executive business decisions.
+This is where data warehousing comes in to make reporting and analysis easier.
+This rise in data, in turn, increases the use of data warehouses to manage business data.

 To understand the importance of data storage, let’s visit the important data warehousing concepts.